metagenlab/MASRES/README.md

 ### PlasAMR

-PlasAMR is a diagnostic sequencing pipeline that can provide resistance gene predictions from either raw Nanopore reads, Illumina reads or both.
+PlasAMR is a sequencing pipeline that can provide plasmids detection and typing from either raw Nanopore reads or hybrid Illumina-Nanopore reads.

 This tool is still under development.